semiologic/sem-cache/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Notes ==

+**Important: Turn the cache off (Settings->Cache) then back on to force new server rules to be written after upgrading the plugin**

 == Change Log ==

+= 2.4.1 =

+- Fix Undefined variable: wpdb in /wp-content/plugins/sem-cache/query-cache.php on line 526 warning

 = 2.4 =